johncarlangelo/LinkDock/README.md

 # LinkDock

-**LinkDock** is a minimalist, offline web app that helps you organize and quickly access your most-used websites, all in one place.
+**LinkDock** is a minimalist, static web app that helps you organize and quickly access your most-used websites, all in one place.
 Perfect for users who want a streamlined, clean dashboard to store useful links without relying on browser bookmarks.

 ### Features:
 - **Drag-and-drop** interface for organizing your links